rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Process Model

-Caller will take care of Closedcaption `HAL` initialization.
 The interface is expected to support a single instantiation with a single process.

 ### Memory Model